wkumari/draft-wkumari-dhc-addr-notification/draft-ietf-dhc-addr-notification.md

 - The client attempts to ensure that the the refresh never occurs later than a point 90% between the time when the address was registered and the time when the address will expire.
 This allows the client can retransmit the registration for up to 10% of the original interval before it expires.
 This may not be possible if the network sends an RA very close to the time when the address would have expired.
 In this case, the client refreshes immediately, which is the best it can do.
 - The 1% tolerance ensures that the client will not refresh or reschedule refreshes if the Valid Lifetime experiences minor changes due to transmission delays or clock skew between the client and the router(s) sending the Router Advertisement.
 - AddrRegRefreshCoalesce allows battery-powered hosts to wake up less often.
 In particular, it allows the client to coalesce refreshes for multiple addresses formed from the same prefix, such as the stable and privacy addresses.
 Higher values will result in fewer wakeups, but may result in more network traffic, because if a refresh is sent early, then the next RA received will cause the client to immediately send a refresh message.
+- In typical networks, the lifetimes in periodic Router Advertisements either contain constant values, or values that decrease over time to match the another lifetime, such as the lifetime of a prefix delegated to the network.
+In both these cases, this algorithm will refresh order of once per address lifetime, which is similar to the number of refreshes that are necessary using stateful DHCPv6.

 Registration refresh packets SHOULD be retransmitted using the same logic as described in the 'Retransmission' section above.